 UPPERSIDE.
 Male black.
 Anterior wing with a large spot of grey and white between the median nervure and the inner margin.
 Crossed beyond the middle by a band of five pale yellow spots; two or three small grey spots near the apex.
-Posterior wing from its base to nearly the middle, and some lumular spots on the outer margin, grey.
+Posterior wing from its base to nearly the middle, and some lunular spots on the outer margin, grey.

-Underside.
+UNDERSIDE.
 Anterior wing as above, except that there are no spots near the apex, and that the other spots are more distinct.
 Posterior wing dark brown; the base of the costal margin, and a round spot near it, scarlet; an oblong spot of yellow (forming one with the spot of the anterior wing) on the costal margin.

 Expan. $2\frac{7}{10}$ in.
 Hab.
 Peru (Upper Amazon).
+In the Collection of W. C. Hewitson.
 Nearly allied to E. Antodyca, and E. Swainsonii.